Code Clinic: Java

 Many successful programmers know more than just a computer language.
 They also know how to think about solving problems.
 They use "computational thinking": breaking a problem down into segments that lend themselves to technical solutions.
 Code Clinic is a series of six courses where lynda.com authors solve the same problems using different programming languages.
 Here, Patrick Royal works with Java.

-Each month, Patrick will introduce a new challenge and provide an overview of his solution in Java, explaining how he broke the problem up into logical components, and revealing the difficulties he encountered.
-Challenges will include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.
+Patrick introduces challenges and provide an overview of his solutions in Java.
+Challenges include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.

-Visit other courses in the series to see how to solve the exact same challenge in languages like C#, C++, PHP, Python, and Ruby.
-And check back every month for new challenges.
+Visit other courses in the series to see how to solve the exact same challenges in languages like C#, C++, PHP, Python, and Ruby.

-(theme chords sound) - Hello and welcome to Code Clinic.
+- Hello, and welcome to Code Clinic.
 My name is Patrick Royal.
 Code Clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
 In response, each author will create a solution using their programming language of choice.
-You can learn several things from Code Clinic: different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
+You can learn several different things from Code Clinic: different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
 This month, we're working on a problem common to anyone building a website or a report, specifically, merging live data with static templates.